Nexmo/server-sdk-specification/rfcs/proposed/RFC-2-server-sdk-ncco-builders.md

 end
 ```

-The NCCO builder MUST NOT be part of the SDK client instantiation.
-Adding the NCCO builder to the client could cause confusion for users as the expectation for client methods is a direct interaction with the Vonage APIs.
+The NCCO builder MUST NOT require an SDK Client as a dependency.
+As the NCCO Builder does not access the Vonage APIs, it MUST be standalone objects.
 In this regard, it SHOULD be similar to the JWT generator as specified in its [RFC](https://raw.githubusercontent.com/Nexmo/server-sdk-specification/main/rfcs/accepted/RFC-1-server-sdk-jwt-packages.md).

 The NCCO builder MUST return a fully constructed NCCO in the form of an array, with each action represented as a hash inside the array.